<< Yesterday

 2006 Jose Reyes becomes the ninth player in Mets history to hit for the cycle.
 The 23-year-old shortstop hits a leadoff homer in the first, followed by a double in the third, then a triple in the fifth, and completes the feat with an eighth-inning single in the team's 5-4 loss to the Reds at Shea Stadium.

 2009 Tony La Russa gets his 2,500th victory as a manager when the Cardinals defeat Kansas City at Kauffman Stadium, 12-5.
-Joining Connie Mack and John McGraw, the Redbird skipper, who also piloted the White Sox and A's, becomes only the third major league manager to reach the milestone.
+Joining Connie Mack and John McGraw, the Redbird skipper, who also piloted the White Sox and A's, becomes the third major league manager to reach the milestone.

 2011 At the Ballpark in Arlington, many of the 33,533 fans in attendance at the Rangers' game against the Astros, including former President George W. Bush, wear red or blue sunglasses provided by Reliant Energy, shattering the previous Guinness World Record of 424 patrons wearing shades after dark.
 Mitch Moreland helps Texas see the light when he goes deep leading off the 11th inning to give the team a 5-4 walk-off victory.

 2015 Melissa Mayeux becomes the first female to be placed on Major League Baseball's international registration list, making her eligible to be signed by pro teams on July 2.
-The 16-year-old shortstop of the French U-18 junior national team campaigned successfully to abolish the country's "no-girls-allowed" rule, so she could keep competing with the boys.
+The 16-year-old shortstop of the French U-18 junior national team campaigned successfully to abolish the country's "no-girls-allowed" rule so she could keep competing with the boys.

 2016 🇮🇱 Dean Kremer becomes the first-ever Israeli to sign a contract with a Major League baseball team when he comes to terms with the Dodgers after being selected in the annual amateur draft earlier this month.
 The 20-year-old right-hander won Europe's Most Valuable Pitcher award in 2014 and 2015 and has hurled for Israel's national baseball team for the past three seasons.